 As is widely acknowledged, societies in Asia have become increasingly multilingual and multicultural as a result of increased mobility and modern transportation.
 Inevitably, these societies have all been struggling to balance language standardisation in the context of diverse ethnicity and culture.
-To better understand the changing sociolinguistic landscape, tensions between standardization and diversity, and policies and measures to address issues, for this conference, we welcome papers on theoretical frameworks, concepts, policies and practices with a focus on either language standardization or its relation to linguistic variation from sociolinguistic perspectives by educators, policy makers and researchers.
+To better understand the changing sociolinguistic landscape, tensions between standardization and diversity, and policies and measures to address issues, this conference features papers on theoretical frameworks, concepts, policies and practices with a focus on either language standardization and its relation to linguistic variation from sociolinguistic perspectives by educators, policy makers and researchers.
 We also address how standardization and diversity could be reconciled in different multilingual and multicultural contexts of Asia.
 More details on the programme can be found below.